Maureen Pugh: Fourth term, 2023–present

 Final results from the 2023 general election indicate that Pugh had won the electorate of West Coast-Tasman, beating the incumbent Damien O'Connor by a margin of 1,017 votes.

 On 6 December 2023, she was appointed Assistant Speaker of the House of Representatives.

 On 11 June 2024, Pugh was confronted by a group of protesters who were opposed to the National-led coalition government's proposed Fast-track Approvals Bill in the Golden Bay town of Tākaka.
 Pugh was meeting with members of the Tākaka Community Board to foster relations with the local government body.
 During the incident, Pugh was allegedly assaulted by a male protester who pushed his poster against her face.

+On 23 January 2026, Pugh confirmed that she would retire from Parliament at the 2026 general election.

+In May 2026, Pugh was part of a cross-party delegation of four New Zealand MPs including David Wilson, Laura McClure and Duncan Webb who visited Taiwan, meeting with Taiwanese legislators and foreign ministry officials.
+In response, the Chinese government in early June 2026 banned the four from visiting China, Hong Kong and Macau for a year on the grounds that their actions violated the One China policy.
+The Chinese Embassy in New Zealand stated that their travel ban could be waived if they apologised for their actions.
+Prime Minister Christopher Luxon denounced the ban on the four MPs as "entirely inappropriate" and said that the New Zealand government would raise the matter with their Chinese counterparts.

+In September 2026, Pugh as Assistant Speaker ordered both Te Pāti Māori co-leader Debbie Ngarewa-Packer and Labour Party MP Willie Jackson to leave the House of Representative's debating chamber following an argument.
+Ngarewa-Packer had used the swear word "cunt" during a parliamentary debate on the National-led government's contentious move-on orders while Jackson had contested Pugh's decision to discipline Ngarewa-Packer.
+After Jackson continued to speak, Pugh ordered the Sergeant-at-arms to escort him out of the debating chamber.